1-770-720-1847 monteen@hawktalk.org

 We also rehabilitate hawks, owls, eagles, kites, falcons and ospreys.

-We need Mouse Money!
+We need Mouse Money and general support!

 We are a 501(c)3 not-for-profit organization located in North Georgia providing hawk rescue and care for other raptors (birds of prey) including owls, eagles, falcons and osprey.hawk rescue and owl rehabilitation